verachell/Social-Media-Parody-NaNoGenMo-2022/README.md

 ### Credits

 #### CSS
-The [w3css stylesheet](https://www.w3schools.com/w3css/) is used for styling the HTML.
+The [w3css stylesheet](https://www.w3schools.com/w3css/) is used for styling the resultant HTML.

 #### Sources of words and phrases
 Latin phrases translated into English came from https://parade.com/1247077/marynliles/latin-phrases/ and these were used as a source of content for aspirational ad brands in this story

-Latin words came from https://reference.yourdictionary.com/other-languages/latin-vocabulary.html and were used as a source of potential names for aspirational ad brands
+Latin words came from https://reference.yourdictionary.com/other-languages/latin-vocabulary.html and were used (in conjunction with colors and tree types) as a source of potential names for aspirational ad brands

-The list of things for trending items were crowdsourced from family, aiming for unusual and/or aspirational items, a physical item/object, large in size, and not a living thing
+Trending items were crowdsourced from family, aiming for unusual and/or aspirational items, a physical item/object, large in size, and not a living thing

 Anarchist phrases came from the Project Gutenberg book [The Right To Ignore The State by Herbert Spencer](https://www.gutenberg.org/ebooks/34649).
 The content of the book was processed as follows for use in this social media parody: individual phrases were isolated (phrases defined as anything between commas and between certain other punctuation, with the punctuation removed in the process).
 This isolation was done using [this gist](https://gist.github.com/verachell/44047995f244fcea726613ceb99531c5), resulting in a series of unpunctuated phrases.
 Phrases from this list were used together (in random order) to produce political rhetoric.

+Html color names (e.g. red, goldenrod, aliceblue) came from https://htmlcolorcodes.com/color-names/ - names were pasted into a spreadsheet and extracted the column of interest with just the names in it.

+Newspaper colors were hand-selected from the full list of html color names to allow light beige or gray backgrounds.

+Face emoji codes came from https://www.w3schools.com/charsets/ref_emoji_smileys.asp (pasted into spreadsheet and isolated the column of interest - in this case the decimal html code)

+Angry emoji codes were hand-selected from the full list of face emoji codes

 Sentences about the weather came from https://github.com/verachell/Horror-Story-with-Monster-NaNoGenMo-2020 - the positive, neutral and negative weather sentences were combined into 1 set of weather sentences.